SeedyROM/crystal-rlp/README.md

 # crystal-rlp (Recursive Length Prefix)

-This library intends to implement the entire RLP algorithm in native Crystal.
+This library intends to implement the entire coding RLP algorithm in native Crystal.

 ## Installation